toptal/granite/docs/tutorial.md

   </tbody>
 ```

-Now it's clear, and the "Return" link will appear only for the user
-that rented the book.
+Now it's clear, and the "Return" link will appear only for the user that rented the book.

+## Wishlist domain

+As we are still working on the description of the wishlist domain, we encourage you to take the initiative and implement it yourself.
+We believe this will be a great opportunity for you to apply your own creativity and problem-solving skills, and we are always here to support you along the way.

-## Wishlist::Add
+### Wishlist::Add action

+To be done.

-## Wishlist::Remove
+### Wishlist::Remove action

+To be done.

+### Wishlist::NotifyAvailability action

+To be done.

-## Wishlist::NotifyAvailability
+## Conclusion

+To conclude, you have learned how to work with Granite, and we are excited to see you apply this knowledge to your upcoming project.
+We are confident that Granite will simplify your development process and allow you to focus on the more important aspects of your application.
+As always, please do not hesitate to reach out to us if you have any questions or need further assistance.